a 2-minute read

 These insights can serve as a solid starting point for understanding your customers’ consumption patterns.
 If analyzed correctly, you can also dive deeper into their needs and interests.

 Method 2 | Visual Analytics

-Quantitative data is valuable, but a combination of quantity and quality is priceless.
-Our favorite tools for performing qualitative analysis are:
+Quantitative data is valuable for the process of understanding your customer, but a combination of quantity and quality data is priceless.
+Our favourite tools for performing qualitative analysis are:

 These tools will give you a visual mapping of:

 - Where your customers are clicking on the page